aaronmams/jekyll-now/_posts/2016-10-14-State Space Models with Seasonal Data.md

 The state-space framework is attractive to many researchers because it results in a pretty straightforward likelihood function which can be estimated using familiar methods.

+[The Kalman Filter](https://en.wikipedia.org/wiki/Kalman_filter) is the dominant estimation strategy for most state-space models.

 # A Seasonal State Space Model in R